One of North Iceland's beautiful waterfalls.

 Since October is a bit of a crossover month between winter and summer, there's plenty to do.
 Here we have some proposed itineraries to maximize your chances of seeing everything you want to see during your October trip to Iceland.

 If you're planning to rent a car and drive yourself around the country, there are several excellent self-drive tours.
-This express seven-day self-drive tour of the Ring Road and this 11-day Ring Road tour with Snaefellsnes peninsula offer two solid options for exploring the country at your own pace.
-This 12-day northern lights winter tour might be better suited to tourists arriving in late October when the weather might have worsened.
+This seven-day self-drive tour of the complete Ring Road and this 11-day Ring Road tour with Snaefellsnes peninsula offer two solid options for exploring the country at your own pace.
+This 12-day northern lights winter self-drive tour might be better suited to tourists arriving in early October when the weather is better.

 Vestrahorn in the South East

-If you're keen on seeing the aurora borealis, you might enjoy a five-day northern lights vacation package, with ice caving & the Blue Lagoon, or this ten-day northern lights self-drive tour of the complete Ring Road.
+If you're keen on seeing the aurora borealis, you might enjoy a scenic five-day self-drive tour, with the Blue Lagoon and Jokulsarlon glacier lagoon, or this ten-day northern lights self-drive tour of the full circle of Iceland.

 One of North Iceland's beautiful waterfalls.

-If you don’t want to drive yourself around but want to see the entire Ring Road, you can book a seven-day guided trip around Iceland, which takes you to all the major attractions around the country.
-If you don’t have time for such a long adventure, there are four-day and five-day guided packages that can show you the south and west of the country.
+If you don’t want to drive yourself around but want to see the entire Ring Road, you can book a seven-day guided minibus tour of the complete Ring Road, which takes you to all the major attractions around the country.
+If you don’t have time for such a long adventure, there are four-day and five-day guided small-group packages that can show you the south and west of the country.

 Have you been to Iceland in October?
 How was your trip?
 We'd love to hear about it, so let us know in the comment section below.